 Kelsey is a freelance writer based in Southern Virginia.
 She enjoys traveling with her family to destinations from national parks to amusement parks and loves sharing tips and stories from along the way.

-It’s not free to enter all national parks all the time; of over 400 national parks, preserves, and monuments, there are around 100 that charge a fee to enter, according to the National Park Service.
+However, it’s not free to enter all national parks all the time; of over 400 national parks, preserves, and monuments, there are around 100 that charge a fee to enter, according to the National Park Service.

 What are you waiting for?
 It’s time to plan your next epic national park getaway in wallet-friendly style!